raspberrypilearning/infrared-bird-box/worksheet.md

 ## Installing the camera and LED into the bird box

-In this part of the guide, we will demonstrate how to install the camera; it will then be up to you to come up with a more permanent solution, which is a fun group activity in itself.
+In this part of the guide, we will demonstrate how to install the camera; it will then be up to you to come up with a more permanent solution, which is a fun activity in itself.

 The following instructions are for the [Gardman](http://www.diy.com/nav/garden/pet-bird-care/bird-care/nesting_boxes/Gardman-Wild-Bird-Nest-Box-9374965) bird box.